 The Big Switch Up

 This last session was speaking to a few individuals who’d ‘jumped ship‘ into a new career or went full force with an idea or concept they had to launch their business.
-This was interesting to see where these women had come from and I think what was important to take away from it is that it’s never too late to start some new.
+It was interesting to hear where these women had come from and I think what was important to take away from the talk was that it’s never too late to start something new.

 At the end of the day, you want to work in a job that you love doing and I think more and more people are realising that, especially with the opportunities that are available through blogging and vlogging.

-Overall, I had such a productive day and that feeling of falling off the path with blogging has shifted and I feel as though I can on this blogging business with fresh ideas and exciting prospects for the future.
+Overall, I had such a productive day and that feeling of falling off the path with blogging has shifted.
+I feel as though I can grow my blogging business with fresh ideas and exciting prospects for the future.

 Have you ever attended a conference like this?
 Let me know in the comments below.